wbamberg/idl-reference/docs/nsIMobileConnection.md

 Queries current call forwarding options.

-@param reason
-       Indicates the reason the call is being forwarded.
-It shall be one of
-       the nsIMobileConnectionService.CALL_FORWARD_REASON_* values.
-@param requestCallback
-       Called when request is finished.

 If successful, the notifyGetCallForwardingSuccess() will be called.
 And the
 result will be an array of nsIMobileCallForwardingOptions.